Code-Institute-Submissions/urban-paws/README.md

 Header:

 -   The brand logo linking to the Home page is displayed on the top left of each page.
--   A navigation menu on the right of the header that allows the user to navigate the website by clicking the links or open a contact form by selecting the Contact menu item.
+-   A navigation menu on the top right of each page that allows the user to navigate the website by clicking the links or open a contact form by selecting the Contact menu item.
 There is a dropdown menu for the individual Shop Dog and Shop Cat pages.
 The menu links change colour when hovered over and are highlighted in a different colour when the user is currently on that page.
 -   The contact form can be populated with mandatory first name, last name, email address and animal preference along with the options to add a comment or enquiry and to sign up to the company newsletter.

 *Note: The contact form does not currently submit any data.
 The final version of the form will submit data to a back-end database and will present a message to the user upon submitting the form.*